JM Barrie

 Barrie's friendship with the Llewelyn Davies boys

-In 1901, during a summer holiday at Barrie's country house in Surrey, he took photographs of George, Jack and Peter's exploits and games and turned them into a book, The Boy Castaways.
-This became the precursor to Peter Pan.
+In 1901, during a summer holiday at Barrie's country house in Surrey, he took photos of George, Jack and Peter's adventures and turned them into a book, The Boy Castaways.
+This book became the precursor to Peter Pan.

 View a slideshow of these photographs, put together by Andrew Birkin.